 Jefferson Elementary School

-- Jefferson Elementary School's student population of 360 students has stayed relatively flat over five school years.
+- Jefferson Elementary School's student population of 378 students has grown by 14% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 - Jefferson Elementary School is ranked within the top 50% of all 1,142 schools in South Carolina (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (SC)|

 |Overall Testing Rank||#428 out of 1142 schools|

 |All Ethnic Groups|